juansilvadesign/MasterMind/README.md

 ---

-💻 Made by Juan Silva, UX Designer and Dev.
+💻 Made by Juan Silva, UX/UI Designer and JS Dev.